Little Saturday: Variants by country

-In Sweden and Norway, the tradition comes from 'the maid's Saturday' piglördag, which fell on a Wednesday.
+In Sweden, Norway and Denmark, the tradition comes from 'the maid's Saturday' piglördag, which fell on a Wednesday.
 That was the day when the maid had her day off, as she normally did not have any time off on Saturdays.

-"Little Saturday" is also a common term among residents of the Knox Prairie, North Texas Plains, referring to an early weekend break.

 "Little Saturday" referring to Wednesday is also a well known concept amongst South Africans, young and old and is used to justify a mid-week tipple when the week seems too long.

-In Ithaca, New York, Little Saturdays are referenced to as "group therapy".